anniej42/natie-words/README.md

 a fun word jumbler that creates sentences to suit your mood.

+## IE support

+does not support IE 11 & older. detects if user uses IE, and prompts them to download chrome.

 ## Installation
 this app is written in `node.js` and hosted on `heroku`, and is routed using `express`.